- Spring 2022 Undergraduate Schedule

 - Support Us

-Agnes Weiyun He is Professor of Applied Linguistics, Founder and Director of the Center for Multilingual and Intercultural Communication (MIC), and currently Chair of the Department of Asian and Asian American Studies (AAAS) at SUNY-Stony Brook University.
+Agnes Weiyun He is Professor of Applied Linguistics, Founder and Director of the Center for Multilingual and Intercultural Communication (MIC), and served as Chair of the Department of Asian and Asian American Studies (2014-2020) at SUNY-Stony Brook University.
 She received her B.A. in English from Beijing Foreign Studies University, Diploma-in-Education from National Institute of Education in Singapore, M.A. in English as a Second Language from University of Arizona, and Ph.D. in Applied Linguistics from UCLA.

 Professor He’s research centers on the question of how language use is intricately motivated by contextual and co-textual contingencies and how everyday human interaction (re)constructs identities, communities and cultures on a moment-by-moment basis.
 Her early work concerned discourse and pragmatics in the English language in institutional settings.
-Since the late 1990s, much of her work has been devoted to understanding the socialization of Chinese as a heritage language across the lifespan.
-Her work has been funded by Spencer Foundation, National Academy of Education (US), US Department of Education, John Simon Guggenheim Memorial Foundation, and the National Science Foundation (US).
+Much of her recent work has been devoted to exploring the impact of globalization and immigration on language and cultural practices, with a focus on the socialization of Chinese as a heritage language and on the development of intercultural communicative competence by learners and speakers of additional languages.
+Her work has been funded by Spencer Foundation, National Academy of Education (US), US Department of Education, and National Science Foundation (US).
 Professor He was named a Guggenheim Fellow in 2011.

-Professor He’s regular course offerings include intercultural communication, structure of Mandarin Chinese, and Chinese language and culture in the Department of Asian and Asian American Studies, where she has served as Director of China Studies (2004-2007), Director of Undergraduate Studies (2007-2011), Chair of ad hoc Graduate Program Committee (2012-2014), Interim Chair of the Department (2014-2015), and Chair of the Department (2015-present).
-Occasionally she also teaches senior seminar on qualitative research methods and global studies seminar on heritage languages in the U.S.
+Professor He’s regular course offerings include intercultural communication, structure of Mandarin Chinese, and Chinese language and culture.
+Occasionally she also teaches senior seminars on qualitative research methods and global studies seminars on heritage languages in the U.S.